NesFinance/nes-strategies/README.md

-# Lumaris
+# Nes Finance

-In this poject we create the BEP20 Smart Contracts for [Lumaris](https://lumaris.finance/) Version 1.0.
+In this poject we create the BEP20 Smart Contracts for [Nes Finance](https://nes.finance/) Version 1.0.

 We use the framework [Truffle](http://truffleframework.com) for development and test.

-This is the [Verified Address](https://bscscan.com/address/xxxxxxxxx#code) for the Lumaris Contract on  bscscan.com
+This is the [Verified Address](https://bscscan.com/address/xxxxxxxxx#code) for the Nes Contract on  bscscan.com

 ### Initialize project libraries
 The following libraries are necessary to be able to execute the smart contracts.